Gontier-Julien/docker-ntp/README.md

 By default the UTC timezone is used, however if you'd like to adjust your NTP server to be running in your local timezone, all you need to do is provide a `TZ` environment variable following the standard TZ data format.
-As an example, using `docker-compose.yaml`, that would look like this if you were located in Vancouver, Canada:
+As an example, using `docker-compose.yaml`, that would be look like this if you were located in Vancouver, Canada:

 ```yaml
   ...